zinguala/DevSecOps12_FinalProject/README.md

 # Here are the instructions to get it all working:

-# Create Ubuntu Web machine that will run the minikube cluster:
+# Create FIRST Ubuntu Web machine that will run the minikube cluster:

 # 1) At first we will add the user for the Ansible ssh connection: